(Q) Do unpublished writers really stand a chance of being included in Verandah and winning a prize?

 (Q) Why do you charge fees for submissions?

 (A) Producing Verandah costs thousands of dollars.
-We are volunteers, and are only partially funded by Deakin University.
+We are volunteers, and are only partially funded by grants.
 We rely on donations, sales and submission fees to make up the rest of our production costs.
 By submitting to Verandah, you are entering a competition with a number of prizes.
-We even publish writers and artists who aren’t awarded a prize.
-How many other competitions can say that?

 Verandah’s customary entry fee is comparable to other literary and art competitions.